-All file names should be given descriptive names and should include the BRIDGE ID number (See Appendix A).
+All file names shall be given descriptive names and shall include the BRIDGE ID number (See Appendix A1).
 The following details the required naming convention for the load rating deliverables, along with examples for each.
-Logical clarifiers shall be appended to these recommended names in cases where multiple files are needed.
+Logical clarifiers shall be appended to these required names in cases where multiple files are needed.

-1. Load Rating Summary Sheet - The summary sheet working Excel file name shall begin with MP and shall be directly followed by the milepost number of the structure, a space, then LOAD RATING SUMMARY SHEET.
+Load Rating Summary Sheet - The summary sheet working Excel file name shall begin with MP and shall be directly followed by the milepost number of the structure, a space, then LOAD RATING SUMMARY SHEET.
 If the summary sheet is generated using Excel (See Section 4.2), it shall also contain the SUMMARY OF UPDATES data on a separate worksheet.
-When the summary sheet is created within InspectTech, the summary of updates data shall be a stand-alone file (See #2 below).
+When the summary sheet is created within AssetWise Inspections (formerly InspectTech), the summary of updates data shall be a stand-alone file (See #2 below).
 PDFs of the signed and sealed summary sheets used in the bridge inspection reports shall also utilize this same naming convention.